wpernath/ocpdev-book/chapter3/Chapter 3- Packaging with Helm and Kubernetes Operators.md

 - 0.0.5 added a batch Job for post-install and post-upgrade
 ```

 Parameters?
 Yes, of course.
 Sometimes you need to replace standard settings, as we did with the OpenShift Templates or Kustomize.

-Let's have a closer look into the `values.yaml` file:
+To unpack the use of parameters, let's have a closer look into the `values.yaml` file:
 ```yaml
 deployment:
     image: quay.io/wpernath/person-service